elementor/elementor/readme.txt

 = ♿ Accessibility Best Practices =
 Elementor offers accessibility tools and enhancements to help you provide a better experience for all users.
 Including HTML 5 semantic, full keyboard navigation menu, ongoing improvement of features, widget, and more.

-= TRANSLATED TO 63+ LANGUAGES, INCLUDES RTL SUPPORT =
+= 🌐 Translated to 63+ languages, includes RTL support =
 Elementor supports multiple languages and typographies and is RTL compatible, with Editor translations to [over 63 languages](https://go.elementor.com/wp-repo-description-tab-wordpress-plugin-translate/) OOTB.
 Elementor is also compatible with WPML, Polylang, TranslatePress, Weglot, and more.
 If you would like to contribute, add a new language via [translate.wordpress.org](https://translate.wordpress.org).
 See our guide on [how to translate and localize the plugin](https://go.elementor.com/wp-repo-description-tab-help-center-translate/).